procilon/pipe-ipc-java/README.md

 nc -lkU /tmp/output.sock
 ```

-3) run PipeIPC
+## 3. Run PipeIPC via command line

+Open an additional terminal window and navigate into the project directory.
+After this you can start the PipeIPC with the following commands:

-3.1) Variant 1: use mavens exec plugin to build the classpath
+### Variant 1: use mavens exec plugin to build the classpath

 ```
 mvn exec:java -Dexec.mainClass=de.procilon.pipeipc.PipeIPC -Dexec.args=de.procilon.pipeipc.sample.EchoExecutor
 ```

-3.2) Variant 2: use mavens dependency plugin to copy all dependencies into a single folder and run the code using plain java
+### Variant 2: use mavens dependency plugin to copy all dependencies into a single folder and run the code using plain java

 ```
 mvn dependency:copy-dependencies
 java -cp "target/classes:target/dependency/*" de.procilon.pipeipc.PipeIPC de.procilon.pipeipc.sample.EchoExecutor
 ```

-4) when asked for the command pipe location, enter the full path `/tmp/command.sock` and press Enter.
-The output should look like this:
+At the start the application will expect the location of the command pipe.
+Enter the full path of our command socket `/tmp/command.sock` and press `Enter`.
+The application output should look like this:

 ```
 Class de.procilon.pipeipc.sample.EchoExecutor loaded